Core Web Vitals: Optimizing for the Page Experience Update

 - WP Engine and Core Web Vitals

 Core Web Vitals are a subset of the page experience signals included in Google’s larger Web Vitals initiative, which launched in 2020 and aims to provide unified guidance for quality signals that are “essential to delivering a great user experience on the web.”

 While factors related to site performance aren’t new to Google’s algorithm—mobile responsiveness and secure browsing (HTTPS) have been ranking factors for years—the introduction of Core Web Vitals as a ranking factor expands the focus on performance with additional metrics representing distinct aspects of the user experience.

-The list of Core Web Vitals is set to evolve over time, but this summer’s update will focus on three areas: load speed, interactivity, and visual stability, with the introduction of these metrics:
+The list of Core Web Vitals is set to evolve over time, but the 2021 update focused on three areas: load speed, interactivity, and visual stability, with the introduction of these metrics: